puppetlabs/puppetlabs-inifile/README.markdown

 ##### `section`

-*Required.* Designates a section of the specified INI file containing the subsetting to manage.
+*Optional.* Designates a section of the specified INI file containing the setting to manage.
 To manage a global setting (at the beginning of the file, before any named sections) enter "".
-Valid options: a string, or "".
+Defaults to "".
+Valid options: a string.

 ##### `setting`